-We are proud to work with 'Inspiring Governance' and 'Academy Ambassadors' to recruit out Board members.
+We are proud to work with 'Inspiring Governance' and 'Academy Ambassadors' to recruit our Board members.

-We are currently seeking a HR and Marketing professional to further strengthen the team.
+We are currently seeking an Education Specialist, ideally from an Autism background, to further strengthen the team.

 Tim Hodgson – IT Specialist

 Tim is an IT Professional with over 20 years’ experience, encompassing Product Development & Lifecycle (Hardware and Software), Project Management, Service Operations and Manager roles.
 For the last 15 years he has worked for a global company, planning, commissioning and supporting international locations from Spain to Russia and from Norway to Cape Town.